Global Media & Entertainment: Charity

 Global's Make Some Noise is Global's in-house charity.

 Every year Global's Make Some Noise has an annual appeal day where its radio stations come together to raise money for small projects supporting youngsters and their families living with illness, disability or lack of opportunity, in their local communities.

 Before Global's Make Some Noise, some of Global's stations ran their own charity's such as Help a Capital Child, Have a Heart and the Classic FM Foundation.

 In 1975, Capital FM's charity Help a London Child was established by the late Sir Richard Attenborough, to help disadvantaged young people in the capital.
-He once said: “Disadvantaged children don't have less imagination, just less opportunity to express it.”
+He once said: "Disadvantaged children don't have less imagination, just less opportunity to express it."

 In 2014, Global's Make Some Noise was formed.
 9 October it was Make Some Noise day, where all of Global's brands came together.
 Make Some Noise raised more than 1 million pounds.

 In 2015, Global's Make Some Noise ran its second year on 8 October they came all came together.
 They raised £1,955,869.

 In 2016, Global's Make Some Noise returned on 7 October.
 In total £2,860,897 was raised.
 In the financial year 2016-2017 £0.98M was spent by Global Charities on fund raising.

 In 2017, Global's Make Some Noise returned on 6 October and raised a record breaking £3,534,628.

 Criticism

 In February 2009, Global and LBC were the subject of criticism by technical and scientific bloggers following their threat of legal action against medical journalist Ben Goldacre for publishing part of an LBC 97.3 broadcast by Jeni Barnett on his website.
 The move was interpreted as an attempt to suppress criticism and debate rather than enforcement of copyright.
 The broadcast itself was described as irresponsible by David Aaronovitch in The Times, and LBC and Barnett were specifically identified in a critical Early Day Motion by Norman Lamb MP.

-In May 2015, Global was criticised for dropping coverage of the HSBC tax story in February that year.
+In May 2015, Global was criticised for dropping coverage of the Swiss Leaks story in February that year.
 Coverage of the story was resumed "some days later".

 In July 2020, Global was criticised for failing to investigate multiple online allegations that Capital Xtra DJ Tim Westwood had behaved inappropriately with young female fans.

+Corporate Watch has criticised Global's use of shareholder loans to avoid tax.